MarcusZeal/mystara-isle-canon/content/Regions/Eldoria Forest/Eldoria Forest.md

 When speaking with travelers, the following zones jump out to you.

-- **[[02.
-Enchanted Glade]]**: A serene clearing bathed in a perpetual, otherworldly light.
+- **[[Enchanted Glade]]**: A serene clearing bathed in a perpetual, otherworldly light.
 Once a place of peace and beauty, the glade is now home to a variety of creatures including wolves, spiders, elk, and goblins.
 The forest's tranquility has been disturbed, and signs of unrest are evident as goblins and other threats emerge.

-- **[[03.
-Whispering Glade]]:** A tranquil, secluded glade where the wind seems to carry voices from the past.
+- **[[Whispering Glade]]:** A tranquil, secluded glade where the wind seems to carry voices from the past.
 The whispers are said to be the voices of ancient spirits, offering guidance or warnings to those who listen.
 It’s a place of reflection and mystery, where the forest’s magic is palpable.

 - **[[Bear Wood]]**: A dense area of the forest known for its population of large, imposing bears.
 The thick underbrush and towering trees create a labyrinthine landscape where only the bravest or most foolhardy dare to venture.
 Bear Wood is a place of raw, untamed nature, where danger lurks behind every tree.